pipecm/microid/README.md

 ```
 Authorization: Bearer {token}
 ```
+The token validity (in minutes) can be set by modifying the value of the property `spring.security.jwt.expiration` in the file `src/main/resources/application.yml`.

 ## Users
 ### User creation
 For creating users, you have to execute the following cURL: